Overview / Conclusion

-Many states offer an official guide to finding the best assisted living communities, and most guides include the staff-to-resident ratio as an essential element to consider.
+Many states offer an official guide to finding the best assisted living communities.
+And most guides include the staff-to-resident ratio as an essential element to consider.
 Yet, most states offer no regulations over assisted living community staffing, much less regarding the proper staff-to-resident ratio for any given residence.

 According to the US Department of Health & Human Services, when finding an assisted living facility it is important to learn what types of training staff receive and how frequently they receive training.
-Yet no rules or regulations regarding general staffing requirements currently exist.
+Yet no rules or regulations about general staffing requirements currently exist.

-The lack of a suggested staff-to-resident ratio is not just a government shortcoming, organizations specializing in assisted living also fail to provide this type of guidance.
+The lack of a suggested staff-to-resident ratio is not just a government shortcoming.
+Organizations specializing in assisted living also fail to provide this type of guidance.
 The Assisted Living Federation of America (ALFA) official policy is that “ALFA supports staffing requirements that allow assisted living communities to hire staff in sufficient numbers to adequately meet the needs and preferences of the resident population.”
 Essentially ALFA recommends that each facility determine their staffing needs on a case by case basis.

 Importance of the Type of Staff

 Part of the problem when looking at raw staff-to-resident ratios is how the needs of differing assisted living communities vary.
 A rural community with walking paths and gardens might employ a staff of 4 landscapers, while an urban community would have none.
 An older residence might require a larger maintenance staff than a brand new community.
-In addition, grounds and maintenance staff have little effect on the care that residents receive, but counting them can lower the staff-to-resident ratio.
+In addition, grounds and maintenance staff have little effect on the care that residents receive.
+But counting them can lower the staff-to-resident ratio.

 A better ratio to consider would be Staff-to-Personal Care Assistants (PCAs).
 However, most residences do not publish or offer this statistic.
 In fact, so few do provide this information that it makes comparing this statistic across residences almost meaningless.
-This is especially true given most families seriously consider just 2-4 assisted living residences in their search, and they'd be lucky to receive this information on even one of them.
+This is especially true given most families seriously consider just 2-4 assisted living residences in their search.
+And they’d be lucky to receive this information on even one of them.

 The US Department of Health and Human Services released a study that found that one-quarter of assisted living communities had a ratio of one PCA for each 23 or more residents.